randys006/HeroesOETool1/README.md

  - Quicksave
  - Run the tool and see what's up (this is usually when you get a bit angry when you see just what a massive advantage the AI is given).
  - Select line(s) from the ListBox(es) and tweak away.
 Click Write after each tweak.
+   - There isn't much error-checking yet, so tweak carefully.
- - The demo is super buggy, so Exit to Main Menu, then Load the quicksave.
+ - The demo is super buggy about reloads, so Exit to Main Menu, then Load the quicksave.
  - Enjoy!

 ## Additional usage and notes